As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 Link Manager – Additional Information

-To sort links, hover your mouse over the title of the column you want to sort and click on the little black triangle displayed next to the column title …
+To sort links, hover your mouse over the title of the column you want to sort and click on the little triangle displayed next to the column title …

-(You can sort your links)
+(Sorting your links)

-Filter Links Function
+Filter Your Links

-(Filter your links by link category)
+(Filtering links by category)

 You can also search and filter links in the Link Categories screen.
 Use the ‘Search Link Categories’ button to find link categories, or click on the links in the ‘Links’ column …